NicolasLagaillardie/mpst_rust_github/artifact.md

    * mp-anon is faster than the BC implementation when there is a large number of interactions and participants (mesh protocol)

-   * the worst-case scenario for mp-anon is protocols with many participants but no causalities between them which results in a slowdown when compared with BC. (ping-pong and ring protocol)
+   * the worst-case scenario for mp-anon is protocols with many participants but no causalities between them which result in a slowdown when compared with BC. (ping-pong and ring protocol)

-   * AMPST can a negligible overhead in comparison to MPST
+   * AMPST has a negligible overhead in comparison to MPST

-   __Check  claims 2.1 and 2.2 by__: Figure 9 can be reproduces following the instructions in [Part II: Step 3](#Step3)
+   __Check  claims 2.1 and 2.2 by__: Figure 9 can be reproduced following the instructions in [Part II: Step 3](#Step3)
 3. **Reusability**: The mp-anon tool can be used to verify your own communication protocols, follow the instructions in [Part III](#PartIII)
 4. **Availability**: We agree our artifact to be  published under a Creative Commons license on DARTS.